 Google will end up ranking your product pages higher and your website higher than your competitors because it sees more value in your product descriptions than a dozen of your competitors’ pages.

-The second type of blogs is actually comparison blogs, meaning, you could say: “Best [type of product] 10 list.”
+The second type of blogs is actually comparison blogs, meaning, you could say: “Best [type of product] 10 lists.”
 You actually compare different products in your blog post.

 Why?
 Because people, before they buy, tend to feel a certain internal resistance — they have purchaser anxiety.
 They do not know if this product is going to work out well for them or not.
 So content creation for eCommerce in the form of blogs is a way of helping your prospects lower their anxiety and make their buying decisions.